duyluann/duyluann/README.md

 ### TMA Solutions - DevOps Engineer (02/2022 - 12/2022)

-- Project description: Provide the smart solutions for controlling air conditioning and heat pump systems via Wifi, joining the smart home ecosystem.
+- Project description: Provide smart solutions for controlling air conditioning and heat pump systems via Wifi, joining the smart home ecosystem.
 - Responsibilities:
   - Supporting deployment and configuring tools for continuous integration and continuous delivery pipelines.
   - Maintaining a scalable infrastructure to handle rapidly growing traffic.
-  - Supporting the customer’s issues with root cause analysis and resolution of escalated technical issues.
+  - Supporting the customer’s issues with root cause analysis and resolving escalated technical issues.
-  - Working closely with backend engineers to keep improving the service’s performance, the development environment, tracking by stabilizing workflow and CI/CD environment.
+  - Working closely with backend engineers to keep improving the service’s performance, the development environment, and tracking by stabilizing workflow and CI/CD environment.
-  - Learning new technologies to apply for the customer cases, sharing with the team.
+  - Learning new technologies to apply to the customer cases, and share with the team.
-- Accomplishments: Learned new technologies, computer networking.
-Improved teamwork, communication skills.
+- Accomplishments: Learned new technologies and computer networking, improved teamwork and communication skills.
 - Technologies and tools: AWS, Ansible, Docker, Terraform, Bash script, CircleCI, Scalyr, New Relic.